 - Provide clarity of purpose: make sure your whole company understands why customer service matters, and act accordingly.

 - Put some money on the line: Invest in staffing so you create enough space and capacity to allow your team to provide exceptional service.
-Check out the 2017 Customer Support Salary Study for some insight into how support teams are paid.

 - Watch your metrics: If you only measure speed of reply and speed of resolution, then that is what will take priority.
 If you want people to focus on building lifetime value, loyalty and deeper understanding of your customers, measure that too.